faceless1f1/zip-cracker/README.md

 - **Multi-threaded Processing:** Uses a thread pool to attempt multiple passwords simultaneously.
 - **Multiple Wordlists:** Choose between human-only, common-password-win, or rockyou wordlists.
+- **Interactive File Viewer:** Upon finding the correct password, an interactive session allows you to browse and view files within the archive.
+- **Graphical Tree Display:** Uses the `rich` library to display a neat, colored tree of the archive’s directory structure.
 - **Graceful Interrupt:** Stops all threads cleanly when a password is found or on user interruption.
 - **Verbose Mode:** Option to print each failed attempt for better traceability.